Timor-Leste

 • Other recipients

-From 2015 to 2021, ODF disbursements to Timor-Leste — including grants, loans, and other forms of assistance — averaged $265 million annually (in constant 2021 US$).
-ODF flows to Timor-Leste remained largely consistent between 2015 and 2021, increasing by a modest 2%.
+From 2015 to 2022, ODF disbursements to Timor-Leste — including grants, loans, and other forms of assistance — averaged $286 million annually (in constant 2022 US$).
+ODF flows to Timor-Leste remained largely consistent during the period.

 Australia remained Timor-Leste’s major provider of ODF throughout this period, disbursing close to one-third of the country’s incoming ODF.
-Between 2015 and 2019, Australia’s ODF disbursements to Timor-Leste declined in successive years to a low of $56 million, before doubling in response to the Covid-19 pandemic.
+Between 2015 and 2019, Australia’s ODF disbursements to Timor-Leste declined to a low of $61 million before doubling, in response to the Covid-19 pandemic.
+Australia’s ODF spending to Timor-Leste in 2022 declined by 35% to $72 million.

-ODF flows to Timor-Leste were just 1% of the regional total between 2015 and 2021, the smallest share in the region.
+ODF flows to Timor-Leste were just 0.1% of the total regional ODF between 2015 and 2022, the smallest share in the region (excluding Brunei and Singapore).
 However, in per capita terms, Timor-Leste is the region’s second-highest ODF recipient.
-Over the seven-year period, Timor-Leste received $201 in ODF per person on average per year, marginally behind Laos ($212) but significantly higher than the regional average of $83 per person.
+Over the eight-year period, Timor-Leste received on average $188 in ODF per person per year; less than Laos ($216) but significantly more than the regional average of $88.

-Official development finance to Timor‑Leste by transaction type Constant 2021 US$
+Official development finance to Timor‑Leste, by transaction type Constant 2022 US$

 • Spent